docQodly/docs/docs/language/EntityClass.md

 The `.getKey()` function <!-- REF #EntityClass.getKey().Summary -->returns the primary key value of the entity<!-- END REF -->.

 Primary keys can be numbers (integer) or strings.
-You can "force" the returned primary key value to be a string, no matter the actual primary key type, by passing the `dk key as string` option in the *mode* parameter.
+You can "force" the returned primary key value to be a string, no matter the actual primary key type, by passing the `kKeyAsString` option in the *mode* parameter.

 #### Example